Birding in Kenya

 Being so close to the equator Kenya has a warm and tropical climate.
 It is hot and humid at the coast, temperate inland and very dry in the north and northeast parts of the country.
 Throughout the country, the hottest months, Kenya’s ‘summer’, are December to March.
 The coastal areas are tropical, with particularly high humidity in April and May, but tempered by high winds.
 The lowlands are hot but mainly dry, while the highlands are more temperate with four seasons.
 Nairobi has a very pleasant climate throughout the year due to its altitude.
 Near Lake Victoria, the temperatures are much higher and rainfall can be heavy.

-Endemic Bird Species
+Endemic Bird Species in Kenya

 - William’s Lark (Mirafra williamsi)